TshegofatsoSikhosana/TshegofatsoSikhosana/README.md

 - 👀 I’m interested in ...
     - Skateboarding
+    - Art
     - Web Applications
-    - Blockchain
+    - Tooling
-    - Art
+    - Docker

 - 📫 How to reach me ...
     - You can find me on LinkedIn : https://www.linkedin.com/in/tshegofatso-sikhosana-047ab6139/